dullroar/ten-steps-to-linux-survival/Step01.md

 ```

 Note that passing in values in this way does not safeguard sensitive information from other users
-on the system who can see the values at least while the script is running using the
+on the system who can see the values at least while the script is running using the `ps -x` command.
-`ps -x`\drcmd{ps} command.
+\drsys{ps}{list processes}

 You can also set the value of environment variables to the output of another command by surrounding
 it with paired \` ("back ticks", or "grave accents"):